About the MDSC

 - Other programs like our Diversity Outreach & Support Program and our affiliate programs Dads Appreciating Down Syndrome (D.A.D.S.) and the Down Syndrome-Autism Connection that serve the entire Down syndrome community.

 Working hand-in-hand with maternity hospitals, OB/GYN practices, genetic counselors, and many others across the Commonwealth, the MDSC First Call program has launched a comprehensive outreach program to provide medical providers with resources and training on best practices in delivering the diagnosis of Down syndrome to expectant parents.
-(In 2011, MDSC's Family Support Director Sarah Cullen and Board member Dr. Brian Skotko trained more than 300 health care providers, sharing the latest information and resources.)
+In 2016, MDSC shared information and resources with over 700 health care professionals throughout Massachusetts.

-On a federal level, the MDSC teams with Down syndrome leaders across the country, reaching consensus on difficult issues and collectively lobbying our leaders on Capitol Hill.
-On the state level, the MDSC works proactively with key policymakers to keep them abreast of and enlist their support for our policy priorities.
+On a federal level, the MDSC teams with Down syndrome leaders across the country, reaching consensus on difficult issues and collectively lobbying our leaders on Capitol Hill to pass landmark legislation like the ABLE Act.
+On the state level, the MDSC works proactively with key policymakers to keep them abreast of and enlist their support to pass our policy priorities, which have included the Down Syndrome Information Act, Real Lives Bill, National Background Check Bill, and most recently, the Organ Transplant Non-Discrimination Bill.

-As we have over the past nearly three decades, the MDSC will continue to ensure that all individuals in Massachusetts with Down syndrome are valued, included, and given every opportunity to pursue fulfilling lives.
+As we have for more than three decades, the MDSC will continue to ensure that all individuals in Massachusetts with Down syndrome are valued, included, and given every opportunity to pursue fulfilling lives.